- What is the Theory of Bhimpalasi Raag?

 Technical Details of Raag Bhimpalasi

-Bhimpalasi is a raga which is very much associated with a hot Indian afternoon.
-It is an Audava-Sampoorna jati raga, implying that it has five notes in Aaroh (ascending) and seven notes in Avroh (descending).
+Bhimpalasi is a Raga which is very much associated with a hot Indian afternoon.
+One could say Bhimpalasi Raag time to be afternoon.
+It is an Audava-Sampoorna jati Raga, implying that it has five notes in Aaroh (ascending) and seven notes in Avroh (descending).
 The madhyam (fourth) is the most important – an important “nyaas” sthaan (note for rest) with emphasized elaboration around this note – Sa ga ma, ma ga ma, ga ma pa, ma pa ga ma pa (ma) ga (ma) ga ma.
-The Rishabh (second) and the Dhaivat (sixth) are skipped in Aaroh , but are given due importance in Avroh, hence clarifying the Audava-Sampoorna jati of the raga.
+The Rishabh (second) and the Dhaivat (sixth) are skipped in Aaroh , but are given due importance in Avroh, hence clarifying the Audava-Sampoorna jati of the Raga.

-Among day Ragas, Bhimpalasi is a very sweet and hauntingly pleasant melody.
+Among day-Ragas, Raag Bhimpalasi’s bandish sound is very sweet and hauntingly pleasant.
 The initial development via Alaap is done very artistically to produce the Raag mood which is then thrown into waves with Taans.
 The rendering of Komal Nishad needs practice with these combinations: ga ma pa ni sa’ ni sa’ ni sa’ .
 Rendering this way will give the required higher shruti to Komal Nishad.

 Swaras | Rishabh and Dhaivat Varjya in Aaroh, Gandhar and Nishad Komal.
 Rest all Shuddha Swaras. |